Cardinal-Cryptography/common-amm/README.md

 There will be multiple AMM models implemented, each being the most suitable model for a certain token pair (stablecoin pairs being created in a CFM based on Curve StableSwap, PSP22 token pair on UniswapV2, etc.)

-Currently, this repository contains the line by line implementation of [uniswap-v2 core](https://github.com/Uniswap/v2-core) and [uniswap-v2 periphery](https://github.com/Uniswap/v2-periphery).
-Code was adapted to match Subatrate platform and ink! language.

 ## Purpose

 This is an unaudited full dex implementation ready to be used.